Reducing salt in your service

 200-400mg sodium300-600mg sodium400-800mg sodium

-Our Menu planning guidelines for Victorian long day care, family day care, and outside school hours care services recommend using ingredients that are low in salt, not to add salt when cooking or have it available for children to add to their foods.
+The Menu planning guidelines for long day care, family day care, and outside school hours care services recommend:

 Food doesn’t have to taste salty for it to have a lot of salt.
-In fact, 75% of the salt we eat each day comes from common packaged foods, such as:
+Most of the salt we eat each day comes from common packaged foods, such as:

 • tomato paste and tomato sauce